-- Failure to provide lowa HHS with requested documentation demonstrating CCBHC requirements are met. - Failure to correct identified deficiencies in meeting certification requirements. - Consumer complaints related to non-compliance with CCBHC policies or not meeting CCBHC certification criteria. - Failure to provide proof of and maintain required state and national licensures and certifications. - Non-compliance with rate setting, including rebasing. - Misrepresentation of data.
+Failure to provide lowa HHS with requested documentation demonstrating CCBHC requirements are met.

+- Failure to correct identified deficiencies in meeting certification requirements. - Consumer complaints related to non-compliance with CCBHC policies or not meeting CCBHC certification criteria. - Failure to provide proof of required state and national licensures and certifications. - Non-compliance with rate setting, including rebasing. - Misrepresentation of data.

-Iowa HHS will give CCBHCs written notice of the intent to de-certify.
+lowa HHS will give CCBHCs written notice of the intent to de-certify.
 CCBHCs may either accept the decertification or respond with a detailed plan of correction to address the identified reasons for decertification.
-If Iowa HHS approves the plan, the CCBHC will be reverted to "provisional certification" status while the correction plan is being implemented.
-Iowa HHS will support the development, implementation and monitoring of the corrective action plan.
-Iowa HHS may also deny the request for corrections, and formal notice of decertification will be provided to the CCBHC.
+If lowa HHS approves the plan, the CCBHC will be reverted to "provisional certification" status while the correction plan is being implemented. lowa HHS will support the development, implementation and monitoring of the corrective action plan (CAP).
+CCBHCs in provisional certification status will have their PPS rate suspended until their CAP is completed. lowa HHS may also deny the request for corrections and formal notice of decertification will be provided to the CCBHC.